mkernik/drum_tools/README.md

 ## Features
 * Automated Readme tool  (DRUM_automated_readme.py) : Create a readme from the information provided by researchers during the submission process
+* Metadata log tool (DRUM_metadata_log.py): Create a metadata log with a list of the content files and metadata for the submission

 ## Requirements